Jauja: Geography

 Jauja lies in the fertile Mantaro Valley at an altitude of 3352 m.
 It is located along Highway 3S which eventually leads to Lima, 40 km to the northwest of the regional capital of Huancayo.
 4 km to the north of the town is Laguna de Paca, covering an area of 21.4 km2.
-To the west of the town, near the village of Chocon, is the Laguna Tragadera.
-Villages located in close proximity to Jauja include Huerta, Jauja|Huerta, Viscap, Huaripampa, Julcán, Jauja, Ataura, Masma, Mantaro, Huamali, Muquiyauyo, Chocon and San Pedro de Chulan and Yauli, to the east of Laguna de Paca to the north.
+To the west of the town, near the village of Chocon, is the Laguna Tragadero.
+Villages located in close proximity to Jauja include Huertas, Viscap, Huaripampa, Julcán, Ataura, Masma, El Mantaro, Huamalí, Muquiyauyo, Chocón and San Pedro de Chunán and Yauli, to the east of Laguna de Paca to the north.

-The river that originates in the Mantaro River Valley, is called the Mantaro River that flows near the Jauja town into a large alluvial plain.
-Montaro River valley forms the central highlands of Peru bounded by towering Cordillera ranges which has three tributary valleys known as the Masma, the Paca and the Yanamarca.
+The river that forms the Mantaro River Valley, is called the Mantaro River that flows near the town of Jauja into a large alluvial plain.
+The Mantaro River valley is in the central highlands of Peru bounded by towering Cordillera ranges; the valley has three tributary rivers known as the Masma, the Paca and the Yanamarca.
 Formation of this region is attributed to diverse sedimentary, glacial and tectonic activity.
 The valley formation is dated to the Late Pliocene and early Pleistocene uplift unconformity.
-Its location is about 8 km to the south east of La Oroya town (a smelting centre of mining industry), 60 km to the south of Tarma and 40 km to the north of Huancayo.
+Its location is about 80 km to the southeast of La Oroya town (a smelting centre of mining industry), 60 km to the south of Tarma and 40 km to the north of Huancayo.